unahouExosite/docs/tutorials/hvac-tutorial/README.md

 ## Create a Solution

-Next you need a place to deploy HVAC solution code.
+You will need a place to deploy the HVAC solution code.

 ### Web UI